PAExplorer/EncryptedWebChat/README.md

 Check the Python file for the scripts.

-ClientGUI.py is the primary script you should use for the client side. server-script.py is the primary script you should use on your server.
+"ClientChat.py" is the primary script you should use for the client side.

+"ServerChat.py" is the primary script you should use on your server.
+You will need to edit line 17 to a byte string of your choosing aka: b"sdnf290h34" or similar.

+"makeBlacklist.py" is an interactive way to manage the blacklist.

 The save.dat file saves your information for convenience, it is not encrypted.

+The blacklist.dat file saves ip addresses of users who have failed the log in 5 times.

+Limitations:
+There is a limit on the size of the data you can encrypt, the chat will throw errors if you try to encrypt something it doesn't like.
+This code has not been tested widespread so do not expect perfect functionality or security until this program matures.